 The parliamentary elections will take place on Saturday, October 3, 2026.
 3. In Canada, Latvian citizens can vote in person in Vancouver, Edmonton, Hamilton, Toronto, Ottawa or Montreal from 8:00 to 20:00 local time.

-You can also vote by mail by registering online between 26 August and 26 September.
-A valid eID card is required in order to complete the application process.
+You can also vote by mail by registering online from August 29 to September 25.
+To register to vote by mail, you need a valid eID card with valid certificates.
 Your postal vote must reach the Latvian Embassy in Ottawa by 3 October.
 (In the past, you had to mail your vote to Riga.
 We are glad that this year you will be able to send it to Ottawa instead of Riga.)

 Elections and the voting process